 In the third part of our series about slip and fall accidents, we outline how to win slip and fall accidents cases.
-We cover the following questions about this common type of personal injury case:

 Are slip and fall cases hard to win?

 The main factor that determines the complexity of slip and fall accidents case is what’s called Burden of Proof.
 Burden of Proof is a legal phrase you have likely heard before.

 In a court of law, allegations must be proven with sworn testimony and tangible evidence.
 The person making an allegation, has the burden of proving the allegations made.

 Put another way, the person making a claim has an obligation to demonstrate that their position is correct based on all available evidence.
 For example, if a person slipped in a grocery store they would have the “burden of proving” the store or property owner was negligent and therefore responsible for the accident.

 What does “burden of proof” mean in a civil case?

 You must be persuaded, considering all the evidence in the case, that a proposition is more probably true than not.
 The context for this definition can be found in Illinois Pattern Jury Instruction 21.01 which the Judge will read to jurors.